obitodarky/e-Waste/README.md

 Once CocoaPods is installed.
 Go to the repository folder/`e-Waste`, then in terminal, run `pod install`

 ### Run Project
-After installing all the neccessary Pods, you can open the `e-VMSS.xcworkspace` in `X-Code` And then select an emulator (**iPhone 8** is preffered) and run the program.
+After installing all the neccessary Pods, you can open the `e-VMSS.xcworkspace` in `X-Code` And then select an emulator (**iPhone 8 Plus** is preffered) and run the program.